 We’ll be updating this Samsung TV 2020 guide as we learn about more models, and get official confirmation of release dates, features and pricing.
 Scroll on down to find out more.

 - 75-inch 4K TVs: are larger screens worth it?

 New Samsung TVs for 2020

-Find out why we're excited in this hands-on Samsung Q950TS 8K QLED review.
+Find out more in our Samsung Q950TS 8K QLED review.

 Samsung Sero TV (available in 47 inches): The Sero TV has a neat gimmick, being able to rotate 90 degrees to show mobile videos and photos in portrait mode.
 As an added bonus, anyone with the Samsung Note 10 can do so simply by connecting their handset and rotating it in their hand.
 Now that’s synergy!

 It’s clearly aimed at Tik-Tok and Instagram users, though its niche target audience and approximate $1,600 / £1,230 / AU$2,300 price tag – we know for sure it's coming to UK and UK, with Australia being uncertain – will likely keep it out of the hands of most.

 Check out our hands on Samsung Sero TV review for more on the new set.

 Samsung The Frame TV (now available in 32, 75 inches): The Frame TV already exists, as a great-looking lifestyle model for those wanting to give their television a real touch of class – even if it’s at the expense of other areas.
 The Frame line got upgraded with a QLED panel in 2019, and 2020 will see it get a new ultra-small 32-inch size and larger-than-ever 75-inch size too.

 Check out our take in this hands on Samsung The Frame review.